gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 Well, easy if you already know React, at least.
 I wanted to make little site about my dog, Watson, yet didn’t know how to code.

-Sometimes a friend or family member babysits him, and I usually give them a printed paper with a list of the commands he knows and his hourly schedule (he’s not that high maintenance but he does need to eat and sleep :)

-It is time-consuming to either write instructions or update and print new guides for babysitters.
-Also, the number of commands he understands increases every day, and it seemed easier to update this list of commands on a website rather than edit and print new copies of my written guide.
-And what if in three years there is some holographic embodiment of Alexa that can use my content to help future babysitters?
-Where will she need to pull content from?
-A React + Contentful combo seems likely to adapt easily to new technology like an Alexa babysitter.
+Sometimes a friend or family member babysits him, and it is time-consuming to either write instructions or update and print new guides for babysitters since he learns new commands every day.
+A website seemed like a better way to manage this.

-Here’s the site I built after learning the basics of Contentful and React: http://watson.surge.sh/.
+Here’s the site I built for my dog's babysitters after learning the basics of Contentful and React: http://watson.surge.sh/.
 Following are instructions on how you can also build a site with Contentful and React with tips I learned while building my site.

 ![Home page of the new site about my dog](watson-welcome-page.png)